Browns Give Back Education Programs | Cleveland Browns - clevelandbrowns.com

 The Cleveland Browns Foundation Marion Motley Scholarship was named after one of the Browns' 16 Pro Football Hall of Famers, former fullback Marion Motley.
 One of the first African-Americans to integrate professional football in 1946, Motley overcame many obstacles on his way to 3,024 yards and 31 touchdowns in four championship seasons in the AAFC, and another 1,688 yards and eight touchdowns in five years in the NFL.
 Motley was enshrined in the Pro Football Hall of Fame in 1968 and the Cleveland Browns' Ring of Honor in 2010.

 Special Teams Package

-Shoes and Clothes for Kids (SC4K), Cleveland Metropolitan School District (CMSD) and Browns Give Back teamed up to remove clothing as a barrier to school attendance by delivering school uniforms, casual clothes and school supplies to Cleveland students experiencing economic hardship.
+Shoes and Clothes for Kids (SC4K), Cleveland Metropolitan School District (CMSD) and the Cleveland Browns Foundation teamed up to remove clothing as a barrier to school attendance by delivering school uniforms, casual clothes and school supplies to Cleveland students experiencing economic hardship.

-Annually, SC4K serves 2,000 Cleveland students through the Special Teams Package program and CMSD tracks attendance for students receiving a clothing package as part of the "Get 2 School.
-You Can Make It!" attendance campaign.
-Attendance data is used to evaluate the impact of the clothing program on school attendance and shows attendance increasing between 3-24% the following month after receiving a Special Teams Package.
+To date, the Cleveland Browns Foundation has supported 9,000 Cleveland students through the Special Teams Package program and CMSD tracks attendance for students receiving a clothing package as part of the attendance campaign efforts.
+Attendance data is used to evaluate the impact of the clothing program on school attendance and shows attendance increasing between 3-25% the following month after receiving a Special Teams Package.

-To learn more about Shoes and Clothes for Kids, click here.
+To learn more about Shoe and Clothes for Kids, click here.